 Knowing your “type” is a crucial tool for any actor.
 While actors frequently book roles outside of or against type, having an understanding of what kind of first impression you make on casting professionals can help you streamline your auditioning process.

 Many introductory acting courses discuss how to figure out what your type is.
 Less talked about is the fact that it changes.
 So what then?

-So what then?
-You’ve gotten used to marketing yourself one way, what happens when you realize you’re being seen in a new light?
+You’ve gotten used to marketing yourself one way, but what happens when you realize you’re being seen in a new light?
 Here are some tips to ease the transition.

 Know the signs.

 Keeping headshots up to date is always important, but never more so than when you’re rebranding.
-If you don’t want to ditch your current headshots completely, consider adding a couple of shots to your roster that suggest your new type.
+If you don’t want to ditch your current headshots completely, consider adding a couple of new headshots to your roster that suggest your new type.